ALECOMANIA

 • Version B: "Reduced shipping cost: only $5 for tracked delivery"

-Changing the wording can significantly increase conversion rates.
+A simple change in wording can significantly increase conversion rates.

 Conclusion: Profitability First